Axway/mft-convert/content/en/docs/TransferCFT/Using_Sentinel/intro_sentinel/_index.md

 ---

-    title: About the XFBTransfer Tracked Object
+    title: "About the XFBTransfer Tracked Object"
-    linkTitle: XFBTransfer Tracked Object
+    linkTitle: "XFBTransfer Tracked Object"
-    weight: 210
+    weight: 200

----
-The XFBTransfer Tracked Object (TO) is the Sentinel structure used to store transfer related events coming from the following Axway products: Transfer CFT, Gateway, Gateway Interchange, SecureTransport, and InterPel.
+---The XFBTransfer Tracked Object (TO) is the Sentinel structure used to store transfer related events coming from the following Axway products: Transfer CFT, Gateway, Gateway Interchange, SecureTransport, and InterPel.

 For each step of each {{< TransferCFT/axwayvariablesComponentShortName  >}} file transfer process, {{< TransferCFT/axwayvariablesComponentShortName  >}}generates a Tracked Object instance and sends this to {{< TransferCFT/PrimarySentinel  >}}.
 In each TO instance, the State attribute identifies the relevant step of the transfer process.